BudgetingWebsite/Backend/README.md

 # Budgeting Website Backend
-This is the web service for the budgeting website.
+This is the backend for the budgeting website.
 It is written in Java 17 and uses Dropwizard as the framework.